The planning picture before you exchange

 The problem

 The current acquisition model is buy first, learn second.
-You commit £15,000 to £25,000 on drawings, consultants and a planning submission, then wait 12 weeks to find out whether the borough was ever going to say yes.
+You commit £15,000 to £25,000 on drawings, consultants and a planning submission, then wait eight weeks at best.
+In Hammersmith & Fulham the median runs to twenty-two.
+The whole exercise is a punt on a question the borough already has a settled view on.

-44% of London small-site applications are refused.
-In Havering, Croydon and Waltham Forest it’s closer to 7 in 10.
-Most of that outcome is visible in the data before you bid.
+43% of London small-site applications are refused.
+Half miss the eight-week statutory deadline.
+In Havering, Croydon and Waltham Forest the refusal rate runs closer to seven in ten.
+Most of that outcome is, in principle, knowable in advance.

 Of the schemes that do get through, 1 in 4 loses units during determination.
 The typical cut is 2 units.
 At a six-figure residual per unit, that’s the margin of the whole acquisition.